HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ---

-## 1. Navigation Bar
+## 1. Navigation Bar for program page

-- This user story is developed on branch `index-program`.
+- This user story is developed on branch `program-index`.
 - This branch is merged to `master` branch after completion.

 > As a user I need _Nav bar_ that can help me navigate the website quickly.